 Certain drugs will require prior authorization.
+In most cases, you will be informed at the pharmacy that your prescription requires prior authorization and the prior authorization will be performed by the pharmacy benefit manager.
+For certain drugs, the pharmacy benefit manager will refer the prior authorization review to AHH.
 For these drugs, you will need to contact AHH at 614-933-6714 or by email at Dstreetman@ahhinc.com to make sure they are covered.
 The prior authorization requirement applies to Specialty Drugs and Non-Formulary Drugs.